ATC & CCF (RAF)

-The ATC is community-based and open to anyone aged between 13 and 20 years who is eligible (read full details in our section on joining the cadets).
+The ATC is community-based and open to anyone aged between 13, or 12 if you are in year 8, and 20 years who is eligible (read full details in our section on joining the cadets).
 Organised into more than 900 squadrons around the country, we’re probably closer than you think.
 Find your nearest squadron here

-Amongst the many adventurous training opportunities on offer, we are the largest operator of the Duke of Edinburgh's Award Scheme - that's not so surprising when you learn that HRH The Duke of Edinburgh is the ATC's Air Commodore-in-Chief, taking a keen interest in seeing all our members fulfil their potential.
+Amongst the many adventurous training opportunities on offer, we are the largest operator of the Duke of Edinburgh's Award Scheme.

 The ATC motto is 'Venture - Adventure' and our cadets know that it's more than just words - it's an attitude that helps you stand out from the crowd.